rehierl/node-tree-outliner/1-3-hierarchies/0-0-overview.md

 * a strict hierarchy of sequences can be created based on an ordered tree
 * that hierarchy can be used to recreate the ordered tree

-ordered tree => hierarchy of sets <=> unordered tree
+ordered tree => (hierarchy of sets <=> unordered tree)

-* the sequences of the strict hierarchy of an ordered tree are traces of nodes
+* the sequences in the strict hierarchy of an ordered tree are linear sequences
-* they represent ordered sets of nodes (each node is visited exactly once)
+* these represent ordered sets of nodes (each node is visited once)
-* a hierarchy of sets can be created based on an unordered tree
+* a hierarchy of sets can be created based on an ordered tree
-* that hierarchy of sets however can not be used to recreate the node tree
+* this hierarchy can not be used to recreate the ordered tree
-* the tree's node order is not stored within that hierarchy
+* the tree's node order is not stored within the hierarchy
+* this hierarchy can however be used to create an unordered tree
+* the initial ordered tree and the created unordered tree have the same tree-order, but differ in child order (the unordered tree has no such order)